 Of course, we’d love to hear from our audience on this one!
 Any questions or thoughts?
 If so, let us know in the comment section below.
 We’ll respond, and we look forward to the dialogue.
 For regular tips on live streaming and exclusive offers, you can also join the Dacast LinkedIn group.

-Finally, for those readers not yet streaming with Dacast, are you interested to learn more?
+In addition, for those readers not yet streaming with Dacast, are you interested to learn more?
 If so, you can review our live streaming pricing plans to decide which is the best fit for you.
 In the meantime, however, you can take advantage of our 30-day free trial (no credit card required).
 That way, you can test out our streaming platform for yourself.
 If you’re interested, just click the button below to sign up today!

-As always, thanks for reading and good luck with your live streaming.
+Finally, thanks for reading and good luck with your live streaming.